 4, Give them a wide variety of foods

 At home we don’t eat that much fish, or meals from other countries (indian, chinese, thai etc), but N got his variety through school and previously nursery.
 Let them see you eating a variety, so they see it’s the norm.

 5, Make it interesting

 And while I’m on the subject, hiding vegetables in other foods.
 Argh.
 I hate that.
-Yes I add pepper and courgette to spaghetti and other things, but blitzing it and hiding it.
-It might get veg into them, but it’s not going to get them used to taste and texture.
+Yes I add diced pepper and courgette to spaghetti and other things, but never blitzing it and hiding it.
+It might get veg into them, but it won’t get them used to taste and texture.

 6, Always talk about where the food comes from

 As a farming family we’ve always been open about what the cows, sheep and occasional pigs are on the farm for, and N and his cousins have always understand about different meats and how crops are grown.
 More children need to know this, they’ll appreciate it more, and if you can grow vegetables yourself then it’s worth giving it a go.

 I’m not a gardener, but we’ve grown tomatoes in the past, (our strawberries flunked 2 years), and this year we’ve also tried radishes, rocket and spring onions.

 7, Keep offering the same food